IngaMM/js_drum_machine/README.md

 3. Open index.html with a browser.

 Discussion
-I used the following technologies: HTML, CSS, Javascript with React.
+I used the following technologies: HTML, CSS, Javascript with React and Jquery.

 Requirements
 npm, Browser